nttcom/terraform-provider-ecl/website/docs/r/compute_instance_v2.html.markdown

 * `user_data` - (Optional) The user data to provide when launching the instance.
     Changing this creates a new server.

+* `config_drive` - (Optional) If true is specified, a configuration drive will be mounted to enable metadata injection in the server.
+Defaults to false.

 * `availability_zone` - (Optional) The availability zone in which to create the server.
 Changing this creates a new server.